-A total of £9,004k was spent on the acquisition of sixteen new built units via the Build London Partnership Programme (BLP), twelve General Needs units under a stock transfer and 5 managed units were donated.
-A total of £362k was capitalised from replacement of long-term components in properties.
+A total of £3,165k was spent on the acquisition of eight new built units via the Build London Partnership Programme (BLP) and five General Needs' units under a stock transfer.
+A total of £219k was capitalised from replacement of long-term components in properties.
 Details of the Association's fixed assets are in Notes 11 and 12.